-Finally, it is important that the big data platform have integrated security with the underlying Hadoop security of the data lake.
+Finally, the big data platform must integrate security with the data lake’s underlying Hadoop security.
 Secure impersonation enables secure processing of the data in conjunction with the Hadoop cluster resources.
-Integration with Hadoop data source security such as Sentry and Ranger, in conjunction with data links, enables a seamless managed level of security to data in the data lake.
+Integration with Hadoop data source security such as Sentry and Ranger, in conjunction with data links, enables a seamlessly managed security level to data in the data lake.

 3. Encrypt Where You Need To

-Data encryption should be a first class citizen in your big data platform, not an add-on or after thought.
-You should be able directly encrypt data and mask, or obfuscate, specific fields inside of your data.
+Data encryption should be a first-class citizen in your big data platform, not an add-on or afterthought.
+You should be able to encrypt data directly and mask or obfuscate specific fields inside of your data.

 To properly secure your data, you need both encryption-at-rest and encryption-in-transit.
-Datameer works seamlessly with the built-in capabilities of HDFS and YARN to encrypt all data in Hadoop, and adds wire-level SSL encryption of all data transmitted to the user’s browser.
+Datameer works seamlessly with HDFS and YARN’s built-in capabilities to encrypt all data in Hadoop and adds wire-level SSL encryption of all data transmitted to the user’s browser.

 Administrators also need the ability to obfuscate columns upon ingestion to anonymize this data from analysts or users consuming the data downstream.
 This helps ensure certain fields representing private or personal data cannot be seen by unauthorized users.
-Administrators can also create different data connections representing the same core data set where various fields are obfuscated or not, depending upon the needs of the users.
+Administrators can also create different data connections representing the same core data set where various fields are obfuscated or not, depending upon the users’ needs.

 4. Track Lineage

 As mentioned earlier.
-Copying and moving data creates a problem in tracking where the data came from, what the end result is, and everything in between.
+Copying and moving data create a problem in tracking where the data came from, the result, and everything in between.
 Tracking end-to-end lineage is critical to many of the regulatory controls that govern how organizations can use PII, including GDPR.

 Datameer also tracks when artifacts within a pipeline change and the details of how various calculations are adjusted.
 This information is critical for compliance and proving to regulatory bodies how various datasets were used.